jonathanscholtes/Azure-AI-RAG-CSharp-Prompty/README.md

 > Updates and modifications are being made frequently, which may impact stability or functionality.
 This notice will be removed once development is complete and the project reaches a stable release.

-# GenAI Chat Solution with .NET, Semantic Kernel, Python, and Prompty
+# GenAI RAG Chat Solution with .NET, Semantic Kernel, Python, and Prompty

 ## Overview